shivamtomar1/spring-boot-jersey/README.md

 ```
 Date to be provided in YYYYMMDD format

-Default value for date is today's date if none provided
+Default value for date is Runtime Current date if none provided

 sample output: